ullibniss/INNO-Networks-Engineering/INR_4th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/a9e2fe29-1630-4bcd-8277-db22ae31119a)

-Moreover, we need protection only on template 1, because we want to turn off authentication between routers.
+Moreover, we need protection only on template 1, because we want to turn off authentication between the routers.

-Here is configurations for all routers.
+Here are the configurations for all routers.

 ![image](https://github.com/user-attachments/assets/3aaae106-64a6-4cc0-a284-cd7ceb680d9d)